-- Employment Pass Holders under the Professional, Technical Personnel and Skilled Workers Scheme (PTS)
+- Employment pass holders under the Professional, Technical Personnel and Skilled Workers Scheme (PTS))

-- Spouses and unmarried children of a Singapore Citizen or a Singapore Permanent Resident
+- Spouses and unmarried children of a Singapore citizen or a Singapore permanent resident

-- Aged parents of a Singapore citizen
+- Elderly parents of a Singapore citizen

 Under the PTS, an applicant may include their spouse and unmarried children under 21 years of age in the permanent residence application.